simphony/docs/docs/source/about.md

 This project aims to clarify the purpose and usage of the SimPhoNy platform through simple, short examples.
 In particular, this guide will try to expose the main concepts and components.

+All the tutorials in this documentation are Jupyter notebooks that can be downloaded by clicking on the "Edit on Github" button on the top right of the page.

 _Contact:_ [Pablo de Andres](mailto:pablo.de.andres@iwm.fraunhofer.de),
 [Matthias Urban](mailto:matthias.urban@iwm.fraunhofer.de) and
 [Yoav Nahshon](mailto:yoav.nahshon@iwm.fraunhofer.de) from